AdrianoFerrari/blog/content/essays/kernel-card-system/index.md

 ### 2. Continuing a Habit

 Every day, copy over the habits that you have, and add `2` to the **Delay Date**:
 {{< figure src="kernel-card-continue-rule.png" >}}

+That's +1 because you've moved forward a day, and another +1 to push the Delay Date forward.

+Once you reach a predetermined maximum (I use 3 months), you can stop increasing the Delay Date, and optionally stop writing it out each day.
+When I see a long-standing habit with no Delay Date, I know it's simply "3 months from today".

 ### 3. Allowed Failure

-When *(not if)* you slip up with your habit, you mark it with an `X`, and on the following day copy it over with one fewer **Allowed Failure**.
+When you slip up with your habit, you mark it with an `X`, and on the following day copy it over with one fewer **Allowed Failure**.
 You also copy over the **Delay Date** from the day you failed.
 This becomes the date that you will "recover" from this failure:

 {{< figure src="kernel-card-fail-rule.png" >}}